jam7/simple-github-release/README.md

 ## Setup
 Need to specify owner and repository you want to manage and token to operate.

-First, make token at github by [creation a github token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
+First, make **public_repo** token at github as described in [creation a github token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
 Then, set all environment variable like below.
 ```
 $ export GITHUB_OWNER=owner-of-repository-to-manage
 $ export GITHUB_REPO=repository-to-manage